Sign Up to shop

 Get the best out of your now expertly-merchandised store by making sure you light everything well.
 And remember, lighting everything well doesn’t mean lighting everything super brightly.
 Rather, you want a nice, warm yellow lighting, with key areas of your window and in-store displays picked out with spotlights.
 If any areas are looking a bit dark, try adding a lamp.

 We’ve left this one last because it’s…hard to put your finger on.
-But what we basically mean here is feature something within your store which people naturally want to post about
+But what we basically mean here is feature something within your store (or the outside of your store) which people naturally want to post about

 A great example of a brand doing this *unbelievably* well is Glossier.
 The pastel pink stores, the pink jumpsuit-clad store assistants, the infamous ‘Glossier canyon’, the simplicity of the ‘You Look Good’ on the mirrors… we could go on.
 Everything in Glossier is crying out to be 'Instagrammed', and that has undoubtedly played a huge part in their 2.7m following.
 It also gives Glossier a huge mine of user generated content to use on their own platforms.

-Glossier’s new Seattle store is completely and wonderfully surreal
+📍Glossier, Seattle, USA.
+Glossier’s Seattle store is completely and wonderfully surreal

-We could wax lyrical about Glossier all day, but let’s get back to your store.
-We’re not expecting you to build a canyon, or paint your whole store pink.
+We could wax lyrical about Glossier all day, but let’s get back to your shop.
+We’re not expecting you to build a canyon, or paint the whole thing pink.
 But how about a really beautiful display of dried flowers?
 Or a fun slogan in a neon light?

 After reading this post, we hope you feel much more confident in arranging your store.
 But the most important thing is to stay flexible, and keep learning; even very well-established brands like Glossier will need to tweak their layout as they learn from their customers, and their needs.

-Finally, we’d love to hear from you: do you have any retail merchandising tips we missed?
+Finally, we’d love to hear from you: do you have any visual merchandising tips we missed?
 Any tried-and-tested techniques to share?
 How do you plan your store layout?
-Let us know in the comments below.
+Drop us an email to let us know!

 Join us